Progressing Cavity Pump Systems

 - Isolate motor oil from well fluid while allowing wellbore-motor pressure equalization

 - Act as a reservoir for thermal expansion and contraction of motor oil due to operating heat rise and thermal contraction of the motor oil after shutdown.

 Our PCP system motor seals are highly configurable to address your operating needs:

 - Elastomer options for temperature and corrosion concerns

-Borets is one of few artificial lift equipment providers manufacturing the complete ESP system including power cable.
-We have two in-house cable plants with total capacity to make approximately 10,000 km of power cables annually.
+Borets is one of few artificial lift equipment providers manufacturing the complete ESP system including the power cable.
+We have two in-house cable plants with the total capacity to make approximately 10,000 km of power cables annually.

 - Round and flat profiles

-- Galvanized, Stainless Steel or MONEL armor
+- Galvanized, stainless steel or MONEL armor

 - Specially formulated EPDM insulation for harsh conditions